mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/CompilerPerformance.md

 # Compiler performance

-Learn how to write complex queries that do not tax the compiler too much in order to keep compile times quick.
+Learn how to write complex queries that do not tax the compiler too much.

 ## Overview